QuentinRa/blog.quentinra.dev/maths/graph/terms/matching.md

 [Go back](..#advanced-terminology)

 A matching graph (`couplage d'un graphe`) is a graph $G'$ having a subset of $G$ edges without common vertices (two vertices are not adjacent).
-To summarize, you simply have to pick paths of 2 vertex, while making sure that you didn't use a vertex in another path you picked.
+To summarize, you simply have to pick paths of 2 vertices, while making sure that you didn't use a vertex in another path you picked.
 The edges you used in your paths are forming the matching graph.

 * **Maximal**: if we add one more edge of $G$, then this isn't a matching graph anymore
 * **Maximum**: we can't make a matching graph with more edges